 There are a few campers parked in the abandoned buildings around the NAD.
 I am guessing that they were once a more secure place to store such things OR they have always been wide open, and this was a quick and free way to dump unwanted toys.

-The former express concourse, as seen in 2005.
+Platforms and abandoned outbuildings, as seen in 2005.

 In a now-demolished building, a skylight begins to separate.

 In the mine offices, hooks and a board with numbers was the system to keep track of who was in the mine and who was safe.

 Old parts catalogs litter the floor.
 The office overlooks empty shelves.
 Graffiti glue peeling paint in place.

 A winding flue between the ovens for Furnace 6, capped with sketchy catwalks.